Divajain/userdocs/docs/connectingpsp.md

 Asperato require the live store ID and the live API key.

+### Payline

+You will need the following three pieces of information from Payline:
+- Contract number
+- Merchant ID
+- Access key.

+These are obtained from Payline.
+They will ask for other details about your organisation, point of sale and payment methods.

 ### PayPal
 Asperato will need your Client ID and Secret Key.
 You can find these in the PayPal developer dashboard.